Chestnut Ready-To-Fruit Blocks

 Chestnut Mushrooms

 *Your blocks are meant to be opened immediately for best results.
-Ready-to-fruit blocks will begin producing mushrooms quickly after arrival at room temperature, but they can be refrigerated up to 2 months prior to opening.
+Ready-to-fruit blocks will begin producing mushrooms quickly after arrival at room temperature, but they can be refrigerated up to 1 month prior to opening.

-Chestnut ready-to-fruit blocks are meant to be fruited in a controlled growing room and perform best with ideal temperature (55-70°F) and humidity (70-85%) conditions.
+Chestnut ready-to-fruit blocks are meant to be fruited in a controlled growing room and perform best with ideal temperature (55-65°F) and humidity (70-85%) conditions.
 Depending on the size and format of your growing space, you may also need to supplement lighting and provide fresh air for proper mushroom formation.
 Follow the five steps below for fruiting your Chestnut blocks.

 Fruiting Chestnut Mushroom Blocks